XVimProject/XVim/Documents/Users/FeatureList.md

 r | Show vertical scrollbar
 b | Show horizontal scrollbar

-These changes only take effect on startup, meaning this option is only effective if used from within your .xvimrc.
+These changes take effect after you resizing the view.
+So if you cannot see the GUI changes, please resize the view.

 ## Key mapping